 Just outside of San Gil, Barichara is one of the most picturesque Colombian pueblas.
 I only spent a day here but it was absolutely stunning.
 Only 30 minutes away from San Gil, is just another reason I enjoyed it that much more.
 Visit Monday- Friday to avoid crowds and have the city to yourself.

-This list was primarily made to help you plan and give you an idea of what I think are some places that shouldn’t be missed.
+- You plan and give you an idea of what I think are some places that shouldn’t be missed.
 (At least for your first time around).
 Also your trip is weather dependent.
 So it’s another variable you have to consider when visiting.
 However, take this list as you may and hope to see you one day in one of these places OR another part of the world.

 If, you’ve been to Colombia, do these 5 deserve their nominations to the Colombian Backpacking destinations list?